 - Stand mixer: this is a great way to make bread often if you don't want to knead by hand.
 Use the dough hook for about 7-8 minutes at medium speed.
 The dough will form a ball and leave the sides of the bowl.

-Form the loaf: make a rectangle with the dough that's the width of the pan.
+Make a rough rectangle with the dough the width of the pan you're using.
 Start rolling it from the long side (similar to cinnamon rolls), sealing it before making the next roll.
 This will prevent air bubbles from forming as much as possible during baking and creating holes in the crumb.

-Cover the bottom of the pan with oats, polenta, or whole wheat flour.
-This will prevent it from sticking.
+Sprinkle the bottom of the pan with oats, polenta, or whole wheat flour.
+This will prevent the bread from sticking.

 - Yeast: if the sponge doesn't bubble and/or puff up in some way, that means that it's not working, so don't go ahead with the rest of the recipe because the bread will not rise.
 Buy new yeast and start again.